 Cornwall's rich history, culture and natural beauty is celebrated by the county's many annual festivals

 Classic car enthusiasts gather in nearby St Mawes for several days of fun and camaraderie.
-Based in St Mawes, the schedule takes driver and car around Cornwall with visits to interesting sites as well as meals in several excellent restaurants.
-This year, sights include Penzance Art Museums, Tremenheere Sculpture Garden and Pendennis Castle.
-Those who enjoy seeing classic cars can see the Concourse on the Quay in St Mawes in the afternoon of May 11th.
+Based in St Mawes the schedule takes driver and car around Cornwall with visits to interesting sites as well as meals in several excellent restaurants.
+This year sights include Penzance Art Museums, Tremenheere Sculpture Garden and Pendennis Castle (TBC).
+Those who enjoy seeing classic cars can see the Concourse on the Quay in St Mawes in the afternoon of Thursday 6th May.

 Inspired by the celebrated author Daphne du Maurier who lived and wrote in Fowey, this vibrant annual arts, music and literature festival offers talks, exhibitions, workshops and guided walks as part of its programme.

 A celebration of the best of Cornish food and drink.
 The programme includes cooking demonstrations from local and celebrity chefs, wine tasting, an artisan market, street entertainment and live music.

 TBC - usually held during the last week of May

 This fantastic ten-day celebration is a community festival which includes over 150 events encompassing music, drama, the arts, gig racing, swimming and walking.
 The festival was established in 2006 and will be celebrating its 15th year in 2021.
 It's a chance to embrace the places, people, history, culture and sport connected by the Fal river region.
 Each year more than 100,000 people attend raising £75,000 for charity in 2018.

 11 JUN - 13 JUN 2021